 A chance encounter

-Amy was penniless, thin, tired and despondently resigned to her situation, dressed in a cheap clinging dress and pink slippers.
-Her captor, a Nigerian woman and her son, set her a goal of earning £10,000 after which she would be free to leave.
+Amy was penniless, thin, tired and despondently resigned to her situation, dressed in a bodycon yellow dress and pink slippers.
+Her captor, a Nigerian woman and her son, had set her a goal of earning £10,000 after which she would be free to leave.
 It’s unlikely she would be able to.

 We exchanged numbers and I photographed her documents and injuries whilst I considered what to do.
-In the meantime, Amy managed to get me addresses, telephone numbers and an image of her boss in order to build a case.
+In the meantime, Amy managed to get me addresses, telephone numbers and an image of her boss to start building a case.

-That evening as we boarded our flight home she video called me to show me the beating she had just sustained for poor earnings.
-Less visibly her bosses son had rubbed chilli powder into her vagina as punishment for not earning enough.
-Upon landing in London we hatched a plan for her escape and after a tense 4 days, she boarded a flight to Nigeria and was reunited with her Aunie in Lagos on the 7th January.
+That evening as we boarded our flight home she video-called me to show me the beating she had just sustained for poor earnings.
+Amy told me her boss’s son had rubbed chilli powder between her legs as part of her punishment.
+Upon landing in London, I hatched a plan for her escape and after a tense 4 days, she boarded a flight to Nigeria and was reunited with her Auntie in Lagos on the 7th January 2020.